 |2018-19||Russia (U18 Hlinka)||5||0||2||2||—||0||0.40|

 |2019-20||Salavat Ufa (KHL)||11||0||1||1||-2||2||0.09|

 Amirov excels in both areas of special teams.
 He wears multiple hats on the power play that includes net-front presence, slot presence, and controlling the possession from either the wall or behind the net.
-This versatility in conjunction with his sharp instincts and decision making combine to force opponents into bad choices, as he immediately draws their attention away from trouble spots, only to have Amirov exploit openings with a hard pass or a rifle shot from either circle.
+This versatility in conjunction with his sharp instincts and decision-making combine to force opponents into bad choices, as he immediately draws their attention away from trouble spots, only for Amirov to exploit openings with a hard pass or an massive howitzer blast from either circle.
 He has soft hands to handle tough passes, and his skate-to-stick transition is among the best you’ll see from a pre-draft teenager.
-This allows him to quickly transition into shooting position, although he can fool pressing forwards or defensemen with pump fakes or slap passes.
+This allows him to quickly transition into shooting position and fool pressing opponents with pump fakes or slap passes.

 #U18: Jack Hughes gets outworked by the smaller Dmitri Sheshin (Ranked No. 57), who centers it to 2020 draft prospect Rodion Amirov for the SHG..